US Open champion Dominic Thiem out of Wimbledon with injured wrist

 Thiem will need to wear a wrist splint for five weeks before starting a rehabilitation program.
 He said he will sit out Wimbledon and tournaments at Hamburg, Germany, and Gstaad, Switzerland.

-The U.S. Open starts in New York on Aug.
-30. He won his first Grand Slam title there last year by coming back from a two-set deficit to beat Alexander Zverev in a fifth-set tiebreaker in the final.
+The US Open starts in New York on August 30.
+He won his first Grand Slam title there last year by coming back from a two-set deficit to beat Alexander Zverev in a fifth-set tiebreaker in the final.

 Thiem has struggled in 2021, going just 9-9.
 He lost in the first round at the French Open last month.